kolourr/kolourr/README.md

 ### Hi there 👋

-I'm Bruce aka Kolourr, an Industrial Engineer and Indie Artist turned Full-Stack Developer specializing in JavaScript, Python, React, Node.js, SQL, Tailwind and MongoDB.
+Hi!
+I'm Bruce Rebello, a Software and Industrial Engineer specializing in JavaScript, Python, React, Node.js, SQL, Tailwind and MongoDB.
 I love learning, reading and building things that have a positive impact on the world.
 In my free time, I make Indie-Pop music as the artist Kolourr.

 - 📫 How to reach me **bruce.rebello@gmail.com**
 - 🔨 What I'm currently working on: Social Network & E-Commerce Platform for Celebrating Moms: